NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Calathgar.md

 abilities_mid:
   - name: ""
   - name: "Cold Healing"
     desc: "  Calathgars are healed by cold.
-Anytime a calathgar would take cold damage, it instead regains 1d6 Hit Points (regardless of the amount of damage the cold effect would have caused).\nIn severe cold or colder environments, calathgars gain fast healing 1."
+Anytime a calathgar would take cold damage, it instead regains 1d6 Hit Points (regardless of the amount of damage the cold effect would have caused).\n\nIn severe cold or colder environments, calathgars gain fast healing 1."

   - name: "Mold Mulch"
     desc: "  When a calathgar is reduced to 0 Hit Points, it immediately decays and dies, transforming into a 5-foot patch of mold (or a 10-foot patch of mold if it was killed by fire damage).
 This patch of mold persists for 1 minute, during which time it deals 3d6 cold damage to any creature that begins its turn in this area, or 1d6 cold damage to any creature that begins its turn in an adjacent square.
 The mold patch decays away after an hour, but it can be destroyed before then (treat each 5-foot square as an object with Hardness 0, 10 Hit Points, BT 5, immunity to cold, piercing, and slashing damage; the mold deals half its regular cold damage once it's broken)."